Mercane WideWheel Pro 2020 Review: Overview

 The compact folded size makes the WideWheel make it rather convenient for storing at your destination or keeping it out of the way on public transportation.

 The very austere cockpit has been updated for the 2020 Pro version of the WideWheel.
-It has some big new features including LCD display, upgraded grips, and an additional brake lever.
+It has some big new features, including an LCD display, upgraded grips, and an additional brake lever.
 The thumb-controlled throttle is the same part used by the 2018 WideWheel.

 The back-lit LCD shows speed, mode, odometer, and battery status in both bars and volts.
 The display housing also includes a power button and mode button for quickly switching between Eco (battery saving, low performance) and Sport (high performance) modes.